oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 # Inline editing
-## How to enable inline editing on grid:
+## How to enable inline editing on grid
 To enable inline editing on grid you must do following actions:

 - Go into datagrid yml